PrefectHQ/prefect/docs/guides/ci-cd.md

 # CI/CD with Prefect

 Many organizations deploy Prefect workflows via their CI/CD process.
-Each organization has their own unique setup, but a common pattern is to use CI/CD to manage Prefect [deployments](/concepts/deployments).
+Each organization has their own unique CI/CD setup, but a common pattern is to use CI/CD to manage Prefect [deployments](/concepts/deployments).
 Combining Prefect's deployment features with CI/CD tools enables efficient management of flow code updates, scheduling changes, and container builds.
-This guide uses [GitHub Actions](https://docs.github.com/en/actions) to execute CI/CD pipelines, but these concepts are generally applicable across many CI/CD tools.
+This guide uses [GitHub Actions](https://docs.github.com/en/actions) to implement a CI/CD process, but these concepts are generally applicable across many CI/CD tools.

 Note that Prefect's primary ways for creating deployments, a`.deploy` flow method or a `prefect.yaml` configuration file, are both designed with building and pushing images to a Docker registry in mind.